top of page

 The noun 'lapdog' originates from the combination of two words: 'lap' and 'dog.'
 The term 'lap' has its roots in Old English 'læppa,' which referred to the fold or flap of clothing, and later came to signify the area where one's legs meet when sitting.
 'Dog,' on the other hand, stems from the Old English word 'docga,' which meant a powerful breed of canine.
 In the context of 'lapdog,' the word 'dog' doesn't refer to the literal animal but rather metaphorically describes an individual or entity that is excessively submissive, obedient, or unquestioningly supportive of another person or organization.
 Thus, the etymology of 'lapdog' encapsulates the notion of someone who figuratively sits obediently and closely at another's side, much like a loyal pet in one's lap.

-Quiz: Find the meaning of the noun lapdog:
+Find the correct meaning of the noun lapdog:

 Try Again!